code-423n4/2021-10-tempus/README.md

 Redemption has two different flows:
 - Early redemption (this is possible only with equal amount of Principals and Yields)
-- Mature redemption (user can deposit any combination of Principals and Yields after maturity) Users can redeem their funds into either Backing Tokens or Yield Bearing Tokens.
+- Mature redemption (user can deposit any combination of Principals and Yields after maturity)

+Users can redeem their funds into either Backing Tokens or Yield Bearing Tokens.
 You can find more in [redemption docs](https://docs.tempus.finance/docs/tempuspool/redemption).

 All swaps between Principals and Yields are done via Tempus AMM.
-Information about our AMM can be found in [TempusAMM docs](https://docs.tempus.finance/docs/tempusamm) or in our [blog post](https://medium.com/tempusfinance/diving-into-tempus-amm-23a92cc6a2fc) about it.
+Information about our AMM can be found in [TempusAMM docs](https://docs.tempus.finance/docs/tempusamm) or in our [blog post](https://medium.com/tempusfinance/diving-into-tempus-amm-23a92cc6a2fc).

 ## Smart contracts
-All smart contracts are located in `contracts/` directory.
-However, we added mocked implementations of underlying landing/staking protocols (Lido, Aave, and Compound).
+All smart contracts are located in the `contracts` directory.
+However, we added mocked implementations of underlying lending/staking protocols (Lido, Aave, and Compound).
 These mocks are not in focus for this contest, as they are only used for unit testing of the underlying protocols.
-You can find these mocks in `contracts/mocks/`.
+You can find these mocks in `contracts/mocks`.

 Unit tests are located in `test` directory.

 ### TempusController
-Tempus controller is used as a main entry point for all protocol related actions.
-It implements all batching actions as well (For example `depositAndFix`).
-Contract is implemented in `TempusController.sol`.
+`TempusController` is used as the main entry point for all protocol related actions.
+It implements all batching actions as well (e.g. `depositAndFix`).
+The contract is implemented in `TempusController.sol`.
+It should be safe from reentrancy.

 ### Pools
-We have shared abstract implementation for concrete Tempus pools.
-Abstract TempusPool is implemented in `TempusPool.sol`.
+We have shared abstract implementation for Tempus pools.
+Abstract `TempusPool` is implemented in `TempusPool.sol`.
-For now we implemented 3 different concrete pools integrating with Aave, Compound, and Lido:
+For now we implemented three different concrete pools integrating with Aave, Compound, and Lido:
 - `pools/AaveTempusPool.sol`
 - `pools/CompoundTempusPool.sol`
 - `pools/LidoTempusPool.sol`

 ### Tokens
-PoolShare is base contract for Principals and Yields.
-PrincipalShare and YieldShare are actual implementations for Principals and Yields.
+`PoolShare` is the base contract for Principals and Yields. `PrincipalShare` and `YieldShare` are actual implementations for Principals and Yields.
 We have also two helper token implementations for fixed supply and owner mintable tokens.
 Here is a list of all tokens that we want to audit:
 - `token/PoolShare.sol`
 - `token/PrincipalShare.sol`
 - `token/YieldShare.sol`